skkwan/my-cms-docs/procedures/gridpacks.md

 ## To make gridpacks
-1. Set up the area, I am using `lxplus7`.
-No CMSSW needed at top-level, it is automatically installed when we test the gridpacks.
+1. Set up the area: I have to use `login.hep.wisc.edu` because I was running out of disk space when creating gridpacks on `lxplus`.
+No CMSSW is needed at top-level, it is automatically installed when we test the gridpacks.

 ```bash
 git clone https://github.com/cms-sw/genproductions.git -b mg265UL